Resources

 Project submissions will be scored by the CalNEXT Team based on the following criteria:

-• Technology Transfer and Program Alignment – The project establishes a market and/or a direction for utilities to continue researching the technology or designing incentives for customer adoption.
+• Technology Transfer – The project establishes a market and/or a direction for utilities and program implementers to support or develop the technology, for program integration and customer adoption.
 The project exhibits real potential for impact savings and has enough technical or market maturity to fit utility programs.
-The project demonstrates understanding of the market and current portfolio programs and how the market might be engaged to ensure technology adoption.
-The project does not need to directly transfer to a program but should describe how the research project could eventually lead to Technology Transfer.
-Here are several examples of Technology Transfer:
+The project demonstrates understanding of how the market might be engaged to ensure technology adoption.
+The project research can be delivered to EE portfolio programs.
+When describing the Technology Transfer potential of your project, consider questions like:

 • Would there be any anticipated changes or updates to an existing eTRM deemed measure such as supporting an existing workpaper or measure package revision?